minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 ```

 #### Open your browser and go to http://localhost:3000 to see the application.
 Click "Pokemon" in the top navbar and make sure the "Get Random Pokemon" screen appears.

+### 3. Add dog menu

+Add a menu that displays a random image of a dog as well as Pokémon